As a perfect decorative plant and an air-purifying plant for my home, I had to proceed with repotting my Snake plant during its distress hours.

-Snake the plant wants to be a little root bound, so trim and untangle the roots very carefully.
+Snake the plant wants to be a little root bound, so trim and untangle the roots carefully.
 You should remove outgrown roots from the core root ball.

 Step 7.
 Place the Plant in a New Container

-Put the plant upright in the center, press firmly, and add some soil at the top.
+Put the plant upright in the center, press firmly, and add soil at the top.
 Then, water thoroughly.

 Precautions While Repotting Snake Plant